laurentperroteau/yupik/README.md

 Note about "vendor prefixes":
 ----------------------------

-The generation of prefixes is disabled by default.
-If you need it there but do not use [Autoprefixer](https://github.com/postcss/autoprefixer), set this variable to enable :

 Yupik recommends using [Autoprefixer](https://github.com/postcss/autoprefixer), that is why the generation of prefixes is disabled by default.
 If you do not use Autoprefixer, the mixin "vendor" was planned, simply activate:

 ````scss